AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    UART: set serial communication at 115200 br to ESP8266 -01, Wi-Fi SoC module;

--    I2C: set sincronous serial to IR Thermometer Melexis MLX90614. (... but it does not work yet...)
+-    I2C: set sincronous serial to IR Thermometer Melexis MLX90614.

 -    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out in task 1, try to read MLX90614 in task 2;